How we help your child

 Form periods are extended registration times and are used to cover pastoral curriculum topics in addition to those being covered in Life Studies lessons (please see the links below).
 Form periods for the first years are particularly aimed at ensuring pupils settle in and become confident in their new environment.

 There are weekly Lower School, Middle School and Sixth Form pupils usually meet together for a weekly assembly, with Lower School pupils meeting together later in the week.
 Assembly speakers include the Headmaster, Deputy Heads, Heads of Section/Year, other members of staff and visiting speakers.
-These assemblies regularly include a Christian hymn and prayer.
+These assemblies can include a Christian hymn and prayer.
 The Deputy Head (Pastoral) and the School Chaplain work closely with a team of Sixth Form pupils who lead Muslim, Hindu, Sikh and Jewish faith assemblies.

 Each year group also usually has its own assembly on a fortnightly basis, led by the Head of Year or Head of Section.
 There are also weekly House assemblies (see below).

 Lower School Friends